XinyuFeng/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I fill some extra images into some classes which have fewer images than average by rotate some digree of random images in training dataset.
-I did this since less data in one class can lead to misclassify for the CNN of that class
+As a first step, I fill some extra images into some classes which have fewer images than average by rotate some digrees of random images in training dataset.
+I did this since less data in one class can lead to misclassify for the CNN of that class.
+Before adding those images, the final test accuracy was below 90%, and after adding, it can reach 93%.

 Then I grayscale image to make them into 32x32x1 dimentions and normalize them in order to make it easier for CNN to training and these ways can increase the final accuracy.

-Here is an example of a traffic sign image before and after grayscaling.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.